cmjaimet/beta-flags/README.md

 ## A/B Testing

 Now you have your beta flags and you've embedded them in your code.
-The feature works as expected and you have it running on production.
-Is it better than what it replaced?
+Your fancy new feature works as expected and you have it running on production.
+Nice work, but is it better than what it replaced?

 Enter A/B testing.